thedarredondo/data-science-fundamentals/README.md

 - Unit 1: Crash Course in Python.
 I only cover enough python to give students the ability to use numpy arrays and pandas dataframes, and read a for loop.
   - Approx. length: 3 hours of class time for the notes and 1 hour for the exercises.
 Not project this unit.
 4 total hours; much shorter if this isn't your first coding class.

 - Unit 2: Intro to Probability.
 I blend probability and statsitcs together in a single example.
-This unit assumes 0 previous exposure to probability/statistics.
+This unit assumes no previous exposure to probability/statistics.
   - we also conlude by buidling a model with pymc, although students are not expected to understand that model yet.
   - Approx. length: 6 hours for the notes.
 2.5 hours for exercises, and 3.5 hours for the project.
 12 total hours